New contact centre opening times

 They should be brought back in to your property as soon as possible the same day.

 We strongly advise customers to put their bins out early morning on collection day to prevent people contaminating the bins or sifting through the contents.
 If you are not able to put bins out in the morning, you can put them out as late as possible the night before.
-Please be aware though you run the risk of your bin being contaminated.
+Please be aware though you run the risk of your bin being contaminated if you leave it out.

 Please mark your bins with your house number if possible.